Our hearts go out to the people in Townsville who are still going through the process of assessing the damage following the recent floods.

 c.
 Scan all important documents and pictures and save them to the cloud or an offsite facility; and

 d.
 Ensure you have an updated first aid kit and that all expired products are replaced and removed.
-The Saint John website is a great source of information about what should and what should not be in your first aid kit.
+QLD Health has some great resources about what should and what should not be in your first aid kit.

 For a no-obligation discussion about any legal concerns you may have moving back into your flood affected property in Townsville, contact our Townsville team or send us an enquiry using the form below.